 Generates traffic which places an undue burden (either in capacity or congestion) on existing public or private roads.

-Does not provide off–street parking spaces in number and location as reviewed and approved by the Board of Adjustment.
+Does not provide off–street parking spaces in number and location as reviewed and approved by the DRB.

 Creates a hazard to person or property or results in electrical disturbance, objectionable noise, vibration, smoke, dust, odors, heat, excessive glare, or other nuisance.